mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 | Short Ethernet cable                                                                                                        | [https://www.amazon.com/GearIT-24-Pack-Ethernet-Cable-Snagless/dp/B00XIFJSEI/ref=sr_1_3?crid=225JPQXBCDGMB&keywords=rj45+patch+cable+6%22&qid=1685499709&s=industrial&sprefix=rj45+patch+cable+6+%2Cindustrial%2C100&sr=1-3](https://www.amazon.com/GearIT-24-Pack-Ethernet-Cable-Snagless/dp/B00XIFJSEI/ref=sr_1_3?crid=225JPQXBCDGMB&keywords=rj45+patch+cable+6%22&qid=1685499709&s=industrial&sprefix=rj45+patch+cable+6+%2Cindustrial%2C100&sr=1-3) |
 |                                                                                                                             |                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | Seems like you can't get DAC keystone, so you have to convert to either RJ45 or Fiber.
 Fiber converters seem to be cheaper. |                                                                                                                                                                                                                                                                                                                                                                                                                                                          |

+### Review: New York Patch Panel

+- Grade: B

+It's fine.
+One of the reasons I chose it was that I saw in reviews it has a rear bar that helps support Ethernet cables.
+In my rack, the rear bar doesn't do anything.
+It's too close to the Ethernet ports to provide support, and they don't seem to need it anyway.

+My complaint is with the labels.
+It's slips of paper under plastic, like a landline phone would have for speed dial in the 90s.
+That's too permanent.
+What if I change

+### Review: 16-port patch panel

+- Grade: B

+I like that the labels are little whiteboard panels.
+I had whiteboard markers on hand, but they were too big to write in such tiny spaces.
+I bought ultra fine tip whiteboard markers and...

 ## Choosing cage nuts